ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ## Linear Regression

-1. What is linear regression, and how does it work?
+Q. What is linear regression, and how does it work?

 <details><summary><b>Answer</b></summary>